bisq-network/bisq-website/_posts/2019-03-13-dao-benefits-funding.md

 The issue, I contend, is not the pursuit of profits.
 Profits are powerful indicators of progress and essential to enabling innovation for further progress.
 The issue is with how profits are incentivized.

-With a company, you see, all benefits are centralized in one place.
+With a company, you see, all resources (and returns on those resources) are centralized in one place.
 The more resources a company gathers for itself, the more capable it becomes to generate profits: more people, more capital, more sales, more partnerships, more brand prestige, more data.

 This is why every company has entire functions dedicated to maximize the accumulation of these resources—more of all these things generates more profits for the mothership.

 **But what if there were no mothership?
 What if a profit-generating operation had no central entity to accumulate assets and collect profits?**

 Is there a way to maintain the benefits of having a company (i.e., low costs to coordinate professional cooperation<sup>2</sup>), and maintain the profit motive, but do away with the centralization of profits?
-Perhaps create some hybrid of an operation that coordinates the efforts of a group of people, but decentralizes the effort's assets its revenue collection?
+Perhaps create some hybrid of an operation that coordinates the efforts of a group of people, but decentralizes the operation's assets and revenue collection?

 The Bisq DAO offers a mechanism for achieving this, and the result is a huge win for user privacy.